After World War I, Germany's economy suffered from depression and a devaluation of their currency.

 He had radical homosexual activist Ernst Röhm and his feared Brownshirts, called "Sturmabteilung" (storm troopers), to storm into the meetings of his political opponents, disrupting and shouting down speakers.

-Brownshirts organized Antifa-style protests and street riots,smashing windows, blocking traffic, setting fires, vandalizing, and even beating to death innocent bystanders to spread fear and panic.
+Brownshirts organized protests and street riots, similar to modern day BLM/Antifa-style protests, smashing windows, blocking traffic, setting fires, vandalizing, and even beating to death innocent bystanders to spread fear and panic.

-On Kristallnacht (Night of Broken Glass), they smashed windows, looted and set on fire over 7,500 Jewish stores and 200 synagogues.
+On Kristallnacht (Night of Broken Glass), they broke windows, looted and set on fire over 7,500 Jewish stores and 200 synagogues.

 Once securely in power, Hitler had his SS and Gestapo secret police kill the Brownshirts in the Night of the Long Knives, thus eliminating competition and giving the public impression that he was cracking down on lawbreakers.